UPDATED – 11/5/2020

 (*Subject to change following new or revised guidance)

 Regarding the COVID-19 pandemic, PCBDD has developed protocols and procedures to ensure reasonable steps are taken to protect the people we support, their families, and our employees.
-The following protocols and procedures are in place to reduce possible exposure and mitigate the risk of exposure.
-Please keep in mind these guidelines can change.
+Our protocols and procedures are in place to reduce possible exposure and mitigate the risk of exposure.
+Please keep in mind these guidelines are subject to change.
 If changes take place, revised information will be communicated as soon as possible.

 If you have any questions, please contact David Couch at 740-684-1847.

 Virtual participation in trainings, meetings, and events is accepted.
 In-person training, meetings, and events shall only take place under the following guidelines:

 Following all trainings, meetings, and events, the staff who coordinated the training/meeting/event is responsible for cleaning and disinfecting all tables, chair arms, doorknobs, and any other surface that may have been used.
 This is to be done following EVERY meeting.

-If anyone participating in the visit or in the household is symptomatic or has had close contact with a person with probable or confirmed COVID-19 case, the in-person visit will not be held and will be re-scheduled.
+If anyone participating in the visit or in the household is symptomatic or has had close contact with a person with probable or confirmed COVID-19 case, the in-person visit will either be held virtually or will be re-scheduled.

-Prior to making a visit, PCBDD staff will conduct a complete self-assessment.
-If staff is experiencing any flu-like symptoms or fever, the staff will not conduct the visit and will notify their supervisor.
+Prior to making an in-person visit, PCBDD staff will conduct a complete self-assessment.
+If staff is experiencing any flu like symptoms or fever, the staff will notify their supervisor and either conduct the visit virtually or reschedule the visit.

 Prior to the in-person visit, PCBDD staff will complete another symptom assessment for anyone in the household or anyone participating in the visit.
 If anyone is symptomatic or has had close contact with a person with probable or confirmed COVID-19 case, the in-person visit will either be held virtually or will be re-scheduled.

 Anyone participating in the home visit will clean/sanitize hands consistent with CDC guidance prior to starting the visit.

-PCBDD staff may limit visit participants to those necessary to complete the visit and request others to not attend.
+PCBDD staff may consider asking those not specifically participating in the visit to not attend.
 Considerations will be made for needed supports such as sign language or spoken language interpreters.